Student debt forgiveness causes monthly deficit to jump 562% - WTOP News

-The Treasury Department said Friday that the federal budget deficit was 562% higher on a monthly basis compared with September 2021, largely reflecting President Joe Biden’s plans to forgive student debt.

-Despite the monthly increase, over the fiscal year that ended last month, the federal budget deficit fell $1.4 trillion.
-It roughly halved in size because of the end of spending tied to coronavirus pandemic relief and higher tax revenues as more Americans found jobs.
+Buried in the numbers is a deeper battle between Democrats and Republicans about what it means to be good financial stewards.
 The federal budget deficit totaled $1.38 trillion this year.
-That’s down from $2.78 trillion in fiscal 2021.
-Biden intends to speak about the figures on Friday as a sign that he has been responsible with federal finances.
+That’s down from $2.78 trillion in fiscal 2021 —and it’s a message that Biden wants to sell to voters going into the midterm elections.

-Still, the federal deficit jumped in the final fiscal year month of September because of the Democratic president’s plans to forgive student debt as the Education Department modified the terms of its loans for college and graduate school.
+“Today we have further proof that we’re rebuilding the economy in a responsible way,” Biden said in remarks at the White House.
+“Republicans in Congress are doubling down on a commitment to explode the deficit again.”

+The annual deficit roughly halved in size because of the end of spending tied to coronavirus pandemic relief and higher tax revenues as more Americans found jobs — an improvement that Biden credits to his policies.

+Republicans counter that Biden’s $1.9 trillion coronavirus relief plan that helped fuel those job gains also helped to trigger high inflation, a key concern of voters going into the midterms.
+They also want to reverse his recent 15% minimum tax on corporations and expanded funding for the IRS, even though both could reduce forecasted deficits.

+The government will likely need to raise its legal capacity to borrow and House Republican leader Kevin McCarthy has signaled that he would push for spending cuts if the GOP gains a majority.

 Biden in August announced $10,000 in federal student debt cancellation for those with incomes below $125,000 a year, or households that make less than $250,000 a year.
 Those who received federal Pell Grants to attend college are eligible for an additional $10,000 in forgiveness.